 Are you in the market for some hiking boots?
 Here is a fantastic in-depth look at the Best Wide Toe Box Shoes For Hiking by my friends at VeraVise WOW Travel.

-Icelanders take their swimming pools very serious.
-This is a great way to enjoy something that is a big part of Icelandic culture, and get a nice hot shower at the same time.
+Icelanders take their swimming pools very seriously.
+This is a great way to enjoy something that is a big part of Icelandic culture and get a nice hot shower at the same time.
 So bring your trunks and your travel towel.

 It is always a good idea to check the local weather and road conditions regularly.
 Here's a great link to keep you up to date: Road Conditions and Weather

-Here is a must-have app when you are camping Iceland to help keep you safe and provide you information.
-The 112 Iceland allows you to call for help at the push of a button.
-At the push of a button it sends an SMS text, along with your GPS location.
-You can also just leave a check point as you travel, which helps give them more information in case of an emergency.
+Here is a must-have app when you are camping in Iceland to help keep you safe and provide you information.
+The 112 Iceland app allows you to call for help at the push of a button.
+At the push of a button, it sends an SMS text, along with your GPS location.
+You can also just leave a checkpoint as you travel, which helps give them more information in case of an emergency.